T5ive/TFive-Windows-Information/README.md

 ![TFive - Windows Infomation](https://i.imgur.com/DiScod7.png)

 # Description
-TFive Windows-Infomation is an open-source (GPLv3) Auto Clicker written in C#.
+TFive Windows-Infomation is an open-source (GPLv3) written in C#.

 # FREE but NO SUPPORT
 There's no support.
 Don't email me if you can't use it.